daler/pybedtools/docs/source/topical-design-principles.rst

 Principle 4: Sensible default args
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If we were running the ``mergeBed`` program from the command line, we
+If we were running the `bedtools merge` program from the command line, we
-would have to specify the input file with the :option:`mergeBed -i` option.
+would have to specify the input file with the :option:`bedtools merge -i` option.

 :mod:`pybedtools` assumes that if we're calling the :meth:`merge` method on
 the :class:`BedTool`, `a`, we want to operate on the bed file that `a`